BestTimesToVisit.com Logo

 food

-Start your day like a Baghdadi with a hearty breakfast of masgouf (grilled fish) or a sweet plate of qatayef (stuffed pancakes) at a bustling local restaurant.
-The aroma of freshly baked bread and spices fills the air, offering a true taste of Iraqi hospitality and culinary tradition.
+Start your day like a Baghdadi with a traditional breakfast of *masgouf* (grilled carp) or *tahdig* (crispy rice from the bottom of a pot) at a bustling local restaurant.
+The aroma of freshly baked bread and spices fills the air, offering an authentic taste of Iraqi hospitality and culinary tradition.

 attraction